MPGEEZY/WHSTechNotes/journal.md

 # November 17, 2025

 I beleive that technoly will make chrismas better and easier to shop for gifts.
 Because with a simple app you couid easyly buy all the gifta you need beforehand and your already doen, just with the click of a buttion.

+# December 1, 2025

+programer usually code how the drone moves.